Why most active LinkedIn users tolerate off-topics while moderate users demand work-related content

 The most active LinkedIn users tend to be more tolerant of non-workplace topics while moderate users demand more content about the workplace and related news stories, according to a recent online survey conducted by OvationMR.

 Founded in 2002, LinkedIn operates the largest online professional network, boasting more than 630 million members in more than 200 territories and countries around the world.
 This platform is the social media hub for the world’s top executives and professionals in every industry and market imaginable.

 It’s an attentive audience that’s logging in regularly searching for information, data, and tips to help make companies more profitable and individuals more successful.
 It’s an audience worth knowing.
 It’s an audience worth listening to.

 According to most LinkedIn users who participated in this June 2019 survey, they want more articles about the work.
 Roughly 58 percent of respondents would like to see more articles about the workplace, while 42 percent demanded additional news stories.
 Given that the majority of LinkedIn users are job seekers, recruiters, business professionals, and marketing folks, that makes a great deal of sense.

-Interestingly enough, those who were most active on LinkedIn tended to post, comment, or participate on other social media platforms on a daily basis and were more tolerant of non-workplace content such as personal, political, and pop-culture posts.
+Interestingly enough, those who were most active on LinkedIn tended to post, comment, or participate on other social media platforms daily and were more tolerant of non-workplace content such as personal, political, and pop-culture posts.

 Most moderate users rely on LinkedIn for work-related information.
 Nearly half of all respondents would like fewer political statements, and more than one-third would like to hear less about pop culture on this platform.

 The top activity that regular LinkedIn users engage in, according to the survey, is reading a posted article.
-Roughly two-thirds of all respondents do so on a weekly basis, and about the same number of users “like” a post.
+Roughly two-thirds of all respondents do so every week, and about the same number of users “like” a post.
 More than half of respondents participate in the LinkedIn community by posting a comment.

 For those companies looking to LinkedIn users for potential business opportunities, that’s an important research finding.